moon1ite/moon1ite/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">  Hello 안녕하세요

-### I'm Jihyung Moon, Co-founder & CTO at [SoftlyAI](https://softly.ai/)
+### I'm Jihyung Moon
-We build AI associates for professionals so that they can focus on bigger problems. <br>
-💹 For investors: [AILookUp](https://ai-lookup.softly.ai) | 🏥 For (digital) healthcare providers: [AI Clinic Coordinator](https://softly.ai/ai-clinic-coordinator)
+- was a co-founder & CTO of one of many AI startups (acquired); now leading the AI team at the acquiring company
+- Prev.
+AI Research Engineer @NAVER & Founding AI Research Engineer @upstage

 #### ⚡ (Some) Interests
-- Building a great AI product
+- Developing profitable AI products that solve problems where AI is a necessity, not just a novelty
-- Effective and efficient AI product development
+- AI Evaluation
-- Scale

 #### 🎙 (Some) Talks
 - AI and Marginalized Languages, ICML 2023 Panel Discussion